iamtheyammer/meraki-location-analytics-api-client/README.md

 # meraki-location-analytics-api-client

-# Easily get location analytics from your meraki setup
+# Easily get location analytics from your meraki setup.

+## Usage
+This nodejs app collects data from your Meraki APs through the built in Location analytics (CMX) API.
+It also stores it in MySQL and allows export of the data in JSON.

 ## Install
 (instructions are for Ubuntu/Debian based systems)

-1. Install node.js and npm `sudo apt-get install npm`
+1. Install node.js, mysql and npm `sudo apt-get install npm nodejs nodejs-legacy mysql-server -y`
 2. Clone this repository `git clone https://github.com/iamtheyammer/meraki-location-analytics-api-client`
 3. Enter the directory `cd meraki-location-analytics-api-client`
-4. Initialise npm in the folder `npm init` and only set the title and version and file: merakiReciever.js.
+4. Initialise npm in the folder `npm init` and only set the title and version and file: app.js.
-5. Install express in there `npm install express`
+5. Install dependencies in there `npm install express body-parser fs mysql --save`
-6. Install mongodb in there as well `npm install mongo`
-7. Modify merakiReciever.js and set up your validator and secret from the meraki dashboard: either use FTP or `nano merakiReciever.js`
+6. Modify userData.js and enter required information: either use FTP or `nano userData.js`
-8. Start node: `node merakiReciever.js`
+7. Start node: `node app.js`

 ## Credits
-Most of this was made by Kris Linquist (klinquis@cisco.com), but I've modified it a little bit.
+Original script by Kris Linquist (klinquis@cisco.com).
+I wrote the rest - @iamtheyammer

+This was really started when someone tried to deauth our staff network and we needed more data to catch them.